Board Members

 Mr. Hyde is a graduate of the University of Florida College of Law (J.D., with honors, 1988) and the University of South Florida (B.A., magna cum laude, 1984).
 He is married to Kathi Hyde and has two daughters.

-Jason Barrett, MS, MHA, FACHE
+Jason Barrett, MS, MBA, FACHE

-Jason Barrett is an executive consultant with Guidewell.
-He previously served as President & CEO of Flagler Health+, an expansion of Flagler Hospital, which has been caring for the residents of St. Johns County since 1889.
+Jason Barrett is the CEO of Northwest Texas Healthcare System (NWTHS), a 495-bed facility with over 2,000 employees serving the top 26 counties of the Texas Panhandle and neighboring states.
 Mr. Barrett is a recognized thought leader in the healthcare space with a focus on transforming healthcare experiences to be affordable, accessible, convenient and personalized.

+Mr. Barrett previously served as President & CEO of Flagler Health+, an expansion of Flagler Hospital, which has been caring for the residents of St. Johns County since 1889.
 Mr. Barrett served in a number of executive roles at Flagler Health+ including Vice President of Operations, Chief Administrative Officer, Chief Integration Officer and Chief Operating Officer as well as various leadership positions at UF Health Jacksonville.
+He effectively evolved the system into a facility offering comprehensive health services, facilitated substantial growth, and enhanced quality outcomes.

 He holds a Master of Science in Systems and Engineering Management from Texas Tech University and both a Master of Business Administration and Bachelor of Health Science, Health Administration from the University of North Florida.